wreeves0/Car-Connect/README.md

 ~~~
 Required Fields:

--First Name: The first name of the customer.
+1. First Name: The first name of the customer.
--Last Name: The last name of the customer.
+2. Last Name: The last name of the customer.
--Address: The address of the customer.
+3. Address: The address of the customer.
--Phone Number: The phone number of the customer.
+4. Phone Number: The phone number of the customer.

 ---